3DSIM/simulation-goclient/README.md

 ## Organization
 * `auth0` - package for getting auth0 tokens
 * `client` - the client package that adds convenience methods for common operations
-* `examples` - examples of how to use the `genclient` package
 * `genclient` - the generated client code
+   * `client/examples` - examples of how to use the `genclient` package
 * `helpers` - a few simple helper utilities
 * `models` - the generated models
 * `sugar` - syntactic sugar for easily working with pointers

 ## Regenerating code
 First install the swagger generator.
-Currently we are using release 0.8.0
+Currently we are using commit 5da5a44596c2c9e69568ea9b9f06ef4c48c6c5fe of https://github.com/go-swagger/go-swagger.

 For mac users:
 * brew tap go-swagger/go-swagger